andreaslyn/lsd-arena/certora/specs/syndicate/Syndicate/REPORT.md

 ## Summary of the Syndicate Contract

 The primary function of the syndicate contract is to receive rewards in ETH and distribute it between collateralized SLOT owners and free floating stakers.

+The collateralized SLOT owners and free floating stakers get SLOT tokens when the validator is created.
+Each SLOT token gives rise to a number of sETH, which can be staked to the syndicate.
+The share of sETH staked to the syndicate corresponds to the share of ETH rewards which users can claim from the syndicate.

+The syndicate resides within an LSD Network.
 In an LSD Network, per KNOT there is one collateralized SLOT owner and one free floating staker, i.e. the Node Runner's smart wallet and the Fees and MEV Pool, respectively.
 There is a KNOT for each validator associated to the LSD Network.
 It requires 32 ETH to create a validator, 4 ETH from the Node Runner, 4 ETH from the Fees and MEV Pool, and 24 ETH from the Protected Staking Pool.

-The collateralized SLOT owners and free floating stakers get SLOT tokens when the validator is created.
-Each SLOT token gives rise to a number of sETH, which can be staked to the syndicate.
-The share of sETH staked to the syndicate corresponds to the share of ETH rewards which users can claim from the syndicate.

 ## Properties of the Syndicate Contract

-We will start with two simple properties of the `totalETHReceived` method.
+We will start with two simple properties of the `totalETHReceived` method, to show that `totalETHReceived` is increased only when receiving rewards.

 > When a reward is received, then `totalETHReceived` is increased by that amount.

 > Methods which do not change the balance of the syndicate do not affect `totalETHReceived`.

-The `previewUnclaimedETHAsFreeFloatingStaker` method has the following two properties.
+The `previewUnclaimedETHAsFreeFloatingStaker` method has the following two properties, which verifies that the method increases by the correct amount when rewards are received, and it only changes when rewards are received.

 > When a reward is received, then `previewUnclaimedETHAsFreeFloatingStaker` is increased by an amount corresponding
 > to the staker's share of sETH in the syndicate.